Dhyana in Hinduism: Comparison of Dhyana in Hinduism, Buddhism and Jainism

-Ancient Jaina scholars developed their own theories on Dhyana like other Indian religions, but little detail is mentioned in Jaina texts, and the Dhyana practices varied by sects within the Jaina tradition.
+Ancient Jain scholars developed their own theories on Dhyana like other Indian religions, but little detail is mentioned in Jain texts, and the Dhyana practices varied by sects within the Jain tradition.
 Broadly, Jainism texts identify four types of meditation based on the nature of object.
-Arta-dhyana, states Jaina meditation literature, occurs when one's focus is on anguish and unpleasant things.
+Arta-dhyana, states Jain meditation literature, occurs when one's focus is on anguish and unpleasant things.
 Raudra-dhyana occurs when the focus is on anger or perverse ideas or objects.
 Dharmya-dhyana focuses on religious ideas or virtuous objects, while Shukla-dhyana is the focus on pure ideas or bright objects.
 This classification of four Dhyana types may have roots, suggests Paul Dundas, in the earlier Hindu texts related to Kashmir Shaivism.

-Dundas states that Jaina tradition emphasized Dhyana, but its meditation-related literature likely went through two stages of formulation, the early stage independent of other Indian traditions, one which concerned itself with "cessation of mind and physical activities" rather than their transformation as in other Indian traditions; followed by a later stage, likely post-Yogasutras, where Jaina scholars of different sects restructured the contemplative model to assimilate elements of Hindu and Buddhist techniques on Dhyana.
+Dundas states that Jain tradition emphasized Dhyana, but its meditation-related literature likely went through two stages of formulation, the early stage independent of other Indian traditions, one which concerned itself with "cessation of mind and physical activities" rather than their transformation as in other Indian traditions; followed by a later stage, likely post-Yogasutras, where Jain scholars of different sects restructured the contemplative model to assimilate elements of Hindu and Buddhist techniques on Dhyana.
 The terminology used in some Jainism texts however, states John Cort, are different.

 The premise of Atman (soul) exists, that is found in Hinduism, is also present in Jainism.
-The soteriological goals of Jaina spiritual meditation are similar to Hindu spiritual meditation, aimed at experiential contact with the "ultimate self", wherein the yogi realizes the blissful, unfettered, formless soul and siddha-hood – a totally liberated state of being.
+The soteriological goals of Jain spiritual meditation are similar to Hindu spiritual meditation, aimed at experiential contact with the "ultimate self", wherein the yogi realizes the blissful, unfettered, formless soul and siddha-hood – a totally liberated state of being.

 Related concept: Upasana

 Two concepts associated with Dhyana found in ancient and medieval Hindu texts are Upasana and Vidya.
 Upasana means "come near to something, some idea" and denotes the act and state of meditation, while Vidya means knowledge and is the consequence of Dhyana.
 The term Upasana typically appears in the context of ritual meditative practices, such as before a devotional symbol such as deity or during a yajna type practice or community oriented bhakti worship singing, and is a subtype of Dhyana.

 The 11th-century Vishishtadvaita Vedanta scholar Ramanuja noted that upasana and dhyana are equated in the Upanishads with other terms such as vedana (knowing) and smrti (remembrance).
 Ramanuja holds that all these are phases of meditation, adding that they must be done with love or bhakti.
+In Bhagvad Gita verse 13.24, Ramanuja interprets dhyana as bhakti-yoga, since it is used alongside samkhya yoga and karma-yoga, thus preferring the term bhakti-yoga over bhakti.

+Shankara's Brahma Sutra Bhashya (4.1.7) defines upasana as a "lengthened carrying on of an identical train of thought".
+This practice involves contemplating sections of holy texts, usually the Upanisads but also the Brahmanas and Aranyakas.
+According to Shankara, these texts discuss a personal deity and relate to ritual and upasana means devout contemplation on the conditioned Brahman.